 - The Committee is responsible, together with the Society’s Board, for ensuring that the Society’s Remuneration Policy complies with the FCA’s Remuneration Code and the Remuneration Part of the PRA Rulebook together with any other relevant guidance.

-- The Committee is responsible for the implementation of the Society’s Remuneration Policy and considers the views of members.
+- The Committee is responsible for the design and oversight of the implementation of the Society’s Remuneration Policy and considers the views of members.

 - The Committee determines the remuneration of the Executive Directors and the Chairman of the Board.

-- The Committee recommends and monitors the level and structure of remuneration for non Board members of the Senior Management Team (including the Society’s Secretary) and reviews the general level of remuneration for all other staff.
+- The Committee determines the level and structure of remuneration for non-Board members of the Executive Committee (including the Society’s Governance Manager and Secretary) and reviews the general level of remuneration for all other employees.

 - The Committee approves the design of, and determine targets for, any performance related pay schemes operated by the Society and approves the total annual payments made under such schemes.

-- The Committee determines the policy for, and scope of, pension arrangements for each Executive Director and non Board members of the Senior Management Team (including the Society’s Secretary).
+- The Committee determines the policy for, and scope of, pension arrangements for each Executive Director and non-Board members of the Executive Committee (including the Society’s Governance Manager and Secretary).

 - The Committee ensures that contractual terms on termination, and any payments made, are fair to the individual, and the Society, that failure is not rewarded and that account is taken of any duty to mitigate loss.

-- The Committee oversees any major changes in employee benefits structures throughout the Society.
+- The Committee determines any major changes in employee benefits structures throughout the Society.

 - The Committee agrees the policy for authorising claims for expenses from the Directors.

-- No Director or other member of the Senior Management Team is involved in any decision as to their own remuneration.
+- No Director or other member of the Executive Committee is involved in any decision as to their own remuneration.

-- Meetings are held at least annually to determine appropriate levels of remuneration for all members of the Senior Management Team (including Executive Directors) for the twelve months following the start of the Society’s financial year.
+- Meetings are held at least annually to determine appropriate levels of remuneration for all members of the Executive Committee (including Executive Directors) for the twelve months following the start of the Society’s financial year.

 - Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member of the Committee and any other person required to attend, no later than five working days before the date of the meeting.
 Supporting papers shall be sent to Committee members and to other attendees, as appropriate, at the same time.

-- Meetings are also held at any time it is felt necessary to review the remuneration package of an Executive Director or a member of the Senior Management Team or for determining the appropriate remuneration package for a new Executive Director or a new member of the Senior Management Team.
+- Meetings are also held at any time it is felt necessary to review the remuneration package of an Executive Director or a member of the Executive Committee or for determining the appropriate remuneration package for a new Executive Director or a new member of the Executive Committee.

 - Draft minutes of Committee meetings will be circulated promptly to all members of the Committee.
 Once approved, minutes will be circulated to all other members of the Board as Private minutes unless it would be inappropriate to do so.